 Incorrect syntax near the keyword ‘UNION’.

-As I was in rush, I wrote something very simple with using UNION code, which will give me similar result.
+As I was in a rush, I wrote something very simple with using UNION code, which will give me similar results.

 Correct SQL Script which will give correct output.